-- Glanced: The subscriber took less than 2 seconds to read your email.
+- Glanced: The recipient took less than 2 seconds to read your email.

-- Skimmed: The subscriber took 2-7 seconds to read your email.
+- Skimmed: The recipient took 2-7 seconds to read your email.

-- Read: The subscriber took 8 seconds or more to read your email.
+- Read: The recipient took 8 seconds or more to read your email.

 Common challenges associated with poor engagement are: